Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 Wine rated (2021 guide) 92/100

-A delicious, juicy red with notes of plum, chocolate, hazelnut, and walnut.
-It is full-bodied with ripe tannins that develop on the palate.
-Long and flavorful finish.
-Best after 2022.
+A delicious, juicy red wine with notes of plum, chocolate, hazelnut, and walnut.
+It is full-bodied with ripe tannins that unfold on the palate.
+Long, savory finish.
+Best enjoyed after 2022.

 Yves Beck